Pencil in Duke as the early frontrunner for the 2015 national championship.

 The No. 1 overall recruit in the class of 2014, center Jahlil Okafor, and the top point guard and No. 4 overall recruit, Tyus Jones, simultaneously committed to Duke on an ESPNU broadcast.
 That puts the Blue Devils in the drivers seat to land the top 2014 class and see the benefits on the floor for the 2014-15 season.

-Their package deal is believed to be the first among top prospects from different states, and it was something Duke coach Mike Krzyzewski encouraged, Okafor said.
+Their package deal is believed to be the first among top prospects from different states, and it was something Duke coach Mike Krzyzewski encouraged, Okafor said, as he told the two he that it was special and encouraged them to stick together.

 Both Jones and Okafor cited Krzyzewski as a main reason for their decision.